 Nancy – Lorraine largest city and former capital of the Dukes of Lorraine – has a great number of listed historic monuments.
 Since 1983, three of its squares have been listed as a World Heritage Site by Unesco: Place Stanislas, Place de la Carrière and Place d’Alliance.
-Here is our list of 10 things to see in Nancy, Lorraine.
+Here is my list of 10 things to see in Nancy, Lorraine.

 Place Stanislas is a good example of a square laid out in a French classicism style, similar to Place de la Concorde in Paris and Place de la Bourse in Bordeaux.
 The pavilions were built by Emmanuel Héré, and the wrought-iron railings are the work of Jean Lamour.
 These have made the city famous: finely decorated with gold leaves, occasionally surrounding majestic fountains designed by Barthélemy Guibal.